 Romania & Moldova – discover the cultural heritage

 If time allows we shall stop in Sinaia to admire from outside the famous Peles Castle – former summer residence of the Hohenzollern King’s family in Romania, built in 1875 and the most beautiful in the S-E of Europe.
 The Castle was designed in the Neo-Renaissance style, first by German architect Wilhelm Doderer and later by Johannes Schultz (1876-1883).
 Peles Castle has over 170 rooms, unlike Pelisor Castle which has only 70.
 Worthy of mention is the fact that Peles Castle is the first European castle entirely lit by electrical current.

 Further departure to Sighisoara.
 On the way we will stop in Viscri, the village where Prince Charles has several houses, and have lunch here.
 Viscri is best known for its highly fortified church, originally built around 1100 AD by the Szecklers.
 Currently, a group of six former Saxon and one Székely villages is listed as a Unesco World Heritage Site.
 The Saxon villages – Biertan, Câlnic, Dârjiu, Prejmer, Saschiz, Valea Viilor, Viscri.

 Visit of Neamt Monastery, one of the most beautiful monasteries build during the reign of the greatest Moldavian Prince – Stephen the Great.
 “Painted Churches” is the term used to refer to churches which are frescoes on the outside.
 The churches were covered in paintings from top to bottom.
-Arrival in Gura Humorului and accommodation in La Roata Pension.
-Dinner on your own.

-Bucovina Monasteries.
 Day dedicated to monasteries.
 You will also enjoy the traditional life and see some items of black pottery.
 Before going to Moldovita Monastery we will see the house of a local artist and find out how the painted eggs are made and what are the symbols used to manufacture these eggs.
 The church of the Moldovita Monastery, a religious settlement founded in 1532 belongs, together with the Voronet, and Sucevita monasteries, to the same famous family – the phenomenon known under the name of the exterior Moldavian painting.
 The Monasteries have the aspect of a fortress, with imposing towers and high, thick walls.

 impressive of them all, as it displays a special color, the Voronet blue, which is considered an original color, next to Tiziano’s red and Veronese’s green.
 Arrival back in Gura Humorului, free time and dinner on your own.
 Same accommodation.

 The Three Holy Hierarchy Monastery, a unique monument, considered to be an architectural masterpiece.
 Cultural life gravitates around the National Theater (the oldest in Romania), the Opera House, the Iasi State Philharmonic, a famous Botanical Garden (the oldest and largest in Romania), the Central University Library (the oldest in Romania) etc.

-Iasi – Soroca – Chisinau (Republic of Moldova).
 After breakfast, we leave Iasi and Romania and we start our adventure in Republic of Moldova.
 First town to be visited will be Soroca, known for its sizable Roma minority.
 On arrival to Soroca you’ll visit the fortress – a unique monument of defensive architecture of Europe.
 The largest Roma communities in Moldova can be found in Soroca, Otaci, Vulcanesti, and Huzun (Straseni).
 Soroca has the largest community and is also home to the regional Gypsy king, a friendly and charismatic leader, who proudly shares his community’s culture and traditions with others.
 One of the most interesting “points of tourist attraction” that may visit any Romascani passionate, walking on hiking trails, is be the famous “Gypsy Hill” from Soroca.
 Lunch in Soroca.

 Arrival in Chisinau, Republic of Moldova.
 Accommodation in Hotel Flowers Best Western Hotel.
 Dinner on your own.

 Today we invite you to discover TIRASPOL (capital of Transnistria) – the old USSR is still alive and well in Transnistria.
 During the city tour we will stop at different monuments in the city and if time allows – visit to the museum dedicated to the Transnistrian conflict.

 Gagauzia.
 After breakfast you will be taken to Comrat, capital of Gagauzia.
 The Autonomous Territorial Unit Gagauzia, a region consisting of 4 noncontiguous parts, is situated in the south of Moldova with 150.000 inhabitants, 26 communes, including the capital city Comrat and the towns Ceadir-Lunga and Vulcanesti.
 Gagauzia is a small Turkic community in southern Moldova who has adopted Orthodox Christianity.
 The tour about Comrat includes: the Monument dedicated to the Afghanistan Heroes, the Monument of Lenin, the Cathedral “Saint John”, Ethnographic Museum of Comrat city, the Turkish Library, “Bashkanat” – the Government building, Comrat State University, etc. Next stop – visit to “colhoz” – a type of run by state farm, have lunch, and experience the old communist life.
 The “Victory” collective farm was founded in 1947 and now is the leader in producing and exporting fruits and vegetables in the southern area of Moldova.
 It is the only surviving collective farm after the collapse of USSR.
 Return to Chisinau.
 Free time for last shopping and same accommodation.
 Dinner on your own..